Alexisbej/DevConnector/README.md

 This app is a social network for developers, that allow them to create a profesionnal profile, adding github repositories.
 There is a conversation part, working as a forum.

+The app is pushed on Heroku at : https://devconnector-bejrach.herokuapp.com/

 ## Node.js API

 The API was developed with Node.js using Express.